Port Orleans Fun Facts & Trivia

 - The waterways surrounding the Riverside Region are all man-made and were originally woodlands.
-They are actually a constant-level canal system linked to Lake Buena Vista at Downtown Disney.
+They are actually a constant-level canal system linked to Lake Buena Vista at Disney Springs.

 - The Sassagoula River is themed after the mighty Mississippi River, the word Sassagoula is the Indian term for “Mississippi.”

 - The length of the river is approximately 2½ miles, beginning upriver at the Riverside Region and continuing down river past the French Quarter Region and the Saratoga Springs Resort, finally ending at the entry of Lake Buena Vista.

 - Flat-bottomed riverboats transport guests from both the Riverside and French Quarter Regions to Pleasure Island and the Disney Springs area.
 These replaced the original green and brown pontoon boats which which were no longer available when Disney updated the fleet several years ago.